RyanStuart1/ETL_Project/README.md

 > Additionally, the listening of the server to make it compatible with Airflow from my WSL was set to `Listen_address = "*"`

 > [!CAUTION]
-> The IP address should be set to the IP of the VM running Airflow for security.
+> The IP address should be set to the IP of the VM running Airflow for security in a development environment.